Skip to content

 1. Adaptability is key.
 Encourage students to develop a broad skill set that includes data analytics, communication, and strategic thinking.
 Most firms, including PE-backed firms, seek professionals who can thrive in dynamic, tech-driven environments.

 2. Understand the business model.
-Help students be prepared as they consider the job market to evaluate the differences between traditional and alternative practice structures, including those with PE investments, including in areas such as career paths.
+Help students be prepared as they consider the job market to evaluate the differences between traditional and alternative practice structures, including those with PE investments.
 For example, does the firm use a partnership-style structure or a corporate structure?

 3. Ethics and independence matter.
 Reinforce the importance of professional ethics.
 Regardless of the practice structure they are working in, CPAs must uphold standards that protect the public interest.